pakalapuneeth/demo/README.md

 # demo
-Fhis is my first git repository
+This is my first git repository
 Author - Pakala Puneeth